fbpx

 Upwardly Global is engaging corporate America to better understand the roadblocks in hiring foreign talent.
 Together with partners at Accenture, Upwardly Global brought together corporate leaders and internationally trained professionals to envision corporate-facing products from internships to an inclusion playbook and an index — that will change the DEI commitment calculus from a “nice to do” mandate to a “must do” action plan (see the Executive Summary from this initial work).

-Launched in 2020, Upwardly Global’s DEI Employer Working Group, made up of over 55 corporations, meets bi-monthly to engage with peers; share best practices for inclusive hiring models, as well as hot tips, resources, and challenges; and co-create solutions to better incorporate immigrant and refugee talent into our workforce.
+Launched in 2020, Upwardly Global’s Employer Working Group, made up of over 55 corporations, meets bi-monthly to engage with peers; share best practices for inclusive hiring models, as well as hot tips, resources, and challenges; and co-create solutions to better incorporate immigrant and refugee talent into our workforce.

 Related News